gaigelama/Vasri/README.md

 'mix-manifest' => false,
 ```

-You'll need to specify your assets manually in the config if disable mix-manifest suppoirt
+You'll need to specify your assets manually in the config if you disable mix-manifest support

 ```
 'assets' => [